 Order Removed from Route

-Order Put On Hold
+Order Put on Hold

 Your Organization Has Been Assigned a Route